 While Brazilians prefer chocolate filling, Cubans like churros with fruit filling, for example with guava, and Mexicans prefer churros with milk or vanilla filling.
 In Colombia and Venezuela, churros are glazed with dulce de leche, and in Uruguay churros are eaten also in savoury version, filled with melted cheese.
 Churros in American amusement parks and street fairs are mostly rolled in cinnamon sugar or other flavoured sugars.

 You can find churros in many places in Seville.
-Here we are bringing you some of them, so that you can start your morning enjoying churros with coffee.
+Here we are bringing you some of them, so that you can start your morning enjoying churros with coffee this weekend.

 1. Churrería los Especiales - Puente de Isabel II, 41010 Sevilla